In your text, read pages 108–113, which cover covariance and correlation, and chapter 8, which covers regression.

 Finally, undo the command you used in Part 1 that allowed you to use dollar-sign notation.

 Quit R and re-run everything in your commands file.
-Verify that when you paste the code into the terminal all of the code runs without any interaction from you.
+Verify that when you paste the code into the terminal, all the code runs without any interaction from you.
 Verify that your code runs without errors or warnings other than those computing exact p-values with ties.
-Verify that you can open the two pdf files and they are correctly named.
+Verify that you can open the two PDF files and that they are correctly named.
 Always test your code this way.
 Future you (and your colleagues) will appreciate that your code is reliable.

 Format your commands file following the standard instructions.
 E-mail your commands file to stratum@uga.edu.
 The subject of your email should be 8370 problem set 7.
 Do not send me the data file, as I have it already.
-This problem set is due on 26 October.
+This problem set is due by 2:00 PM, Wednesday, 22 October.
+You get a couple extra days to do this one because I will be at the GSA meeting and unable to grade them at my usual time.
+Still, I am aiming to get this back to you before your final problem set is due.